Lisbon, Ohio: Arts and culture

-Lisbon is host to the annual Columbiana County Fair in the summer and the Lisbon Johnny Appleseed Festival in the fall; the real Appleseed had planted an apple tree nursery in the area in the 1800s.
-The Dulci-More Festival, a music festival dedicated to the Appalachian dulcimer and other traditional musical instruments, formerly took place over Memorial Day weekend at Camp McKinley, a Boy Scout camp near Lisbon from 1995 to 2019.
+Lisbon hosts the annual Columbiana County Fair, established in 1845, each summer, and the Lisbon Johnny Appleseed Festival, established in 1967, each fall.
+The pioneer is said to have planted an apple tree nursery in the area in the 1800s.
+The Dulci-More Festival was a music festival dedicated to the Appalachian dulcimer and other traditional musical instruments that took place over Memorial Day weekend at Camp McKinley Boy Scouts camp from 1995 to 2019.
+The instrumental song "Lisbon, OH" by indie folk band Bon Iver is named after the village.

-Folk band Bon Iver paid tribute to the village in the instrumental song "Lisbon, OH", from their 2011 Grammy Award-winning album Bon Iver, Bon Iver.
+The Little Beaver Creek Greenway Trail originates in the village and follows the former Pittsburgh, Lisbon & Western Railroad line to Washingtonville.
+It is the southern end of the Great Ohio Lake to River Greenway.
+Lisbon was recognized as a Trail Town of the North Country Trail Association in 2022.

 The village is home to the public Lepper Library, founded in 1897.
 The building site on Lincoln Way and a $10,000 grant were donated by Virginia Lepper in memory of her late husband.

-In 2020, Lisbon became an official North Country National Scenic Trail Town

 Government

 Lisbon operates under a mayor–council government, where there are six council members elected as a legislature in addition to an independently elected mayor who serves as an executive.
-The current mayor is Peter Wilson (I).
+As of 2025, the mayor of Lisbon is Peter Wilson (I).
 Additionally, Lisbon has a Board of Trustees of Public Affairs, a three-member board elected separately from the village council.

 Education

-Children in Lisbon are served by the Lisbon Exempted Village School District.
-The current schools in the district are: